openfaas/workshop/README.md

  * Add dependencies with `pip`
  * Troubleshooting: find the container's logs
 * Troubleshooting: verbose output with `write_debug`
-* Use third-party language templates
+* Use custom and third-party language templates
+* Discover community templates using the Template Store

 ## [Lab 4 - Go deeper with functions](./lab4.md)